Dallinger/Griduniverse/QUICKSTART.md

     $ git clone git@github.com:Dallinger/Griduniverse.git
     $ cd Griduniverse

+For now, to work on the new One Hour One Life version, you need to specifically set the working `branch to one-hour-one-life`:

+    $ git checkout one-hour-one-life

 ### Create virtual Python environment
 It is recommended to install all requirements into a Python virtual environment, so that your installation is self-contained and does not affect your system Python installation.
 To create one inside the **Griduniverse** directory, type the following: